hashbangstudio/Sonic-Pi-Examples/README.md

 Contains simple examples of the usage of Sonic-Pi

-Note: These have only been tested with Sonic-Pi v1
+NOTE: Only compatible with version 2.0 of Sonic-Pi

 To use these examples: